In the mood for brunch? Here's our edit of the best cafes in Singapore...

 Tiong Hoe Speciality Coffee

-You might be surprised to know that this specialty coffee house started back in 1960.
-Yes, Tiong Hoe was hipster before hipster was even a thing.
-Besides serving a mean cuppa, Tiong Hoe also conducts coffee appreciation workshops for coffeephiles.
+Surprise!
+This coffee house actually started way back in 1960.
+Yes, Tiong Hoe was probably the mother of all hipster neighbourhood cafes.
+Besides serving a mean cuppa, it also conducts coffee appreciation workshops for bean aficionados.
 These guys have so much respect for their craft that prices are on a tipping basis.
-Give Tiong Hoe a go if you’re in pursuit for the perfect roast.
+Give it a go if you’re in pursuit of the perfect roast.

 The Milky Way Homemade Ice Cream and Coffee

-Unpretentious is the word for this cosy neighborhood ice cream parlor run by Campus Superstar alumnus, Renfred Ng.
-Serious about quality, the creamy gelatos here are made in small batches to ensure freshness and taste.
-We appreciate that their buttery waffles are served in half portions, giving us more space for ice cream.
-Get a scoop of their Sicilian Pistachio, Strawberry Cheesecake, Straciatella, or all three!
+Unpretentious is the word for this little neighborhood ice cream parlor run by Campus Superstar alumnus, Renfred Ng.
+Serious about quality, the creamy gelatos are made in small batches to ensure freshness and taste.
+We appreciate that the buttery waffles are served in half portions, giving us more space for ice cream.
+Get a scoop of the Sicilian pistachio, strawberry cheesecake, stracciatella, or all three!

 Chye Seng Huat Hardware

-Housed in an Art Deco shophouse, Chye Seng Huat Hardware is a specialty coffee shop that’s home to Singapore’s first 360-degree coffee bar.
-If the heat’s getting to you, sit down to a bottle of this café’s smooth, cold-brewed coffee for a perk-me-up.
-Also on the menu are brunch treats like the pandan gula melaka pancake, and the hangover-slaying Papa’s Breakfast with spicy Italian pork sausage, portobello mushrooms, grilled tomato, and hash brown served on a slice of toasted wholemeal bread.
+Chye Seng Huat Hardware is a sought-after Jalan Besar hangout home to Singapore’s first 360-degree coffee bar.
+If the heat’s getting to you, sit down for a bottle of this cafe’s smooth, cold-brewed coffee for a perk-me-up.
+Also on the menu are brunch treats like pandan gula melaka pancake and the hangover-slaying Papa’s Breakfast of toasted wholemeal bread piled high with spicy Italian pork sausage, portobello mushrooms, grilled tomato and hash brown.

 Tiong Bahru Bakery